opi-lab/signed-distance-maps-for-corneal-endothelium/README.md

 ## Brief description of the method

 UNet-dm infers a signed distance map from a given CE image, where positive values indicate cell bodies and negative values guttae.
-The architecture is shown in Fig. INSERT FIGURE.
+The architecture is shown in Fig. 2.

 <p align="center">
     <img src="imgs/architecture.png" width="600px"/>